AnnaSasha/portfolio/Log.md

 <h1>Day 2: January 3rd, 2017</h1>
 Today's Progress: Finished with Projects section for now, social links with icons done.

 Thougts: Have troubles with responsive design.
-Thinking about functional footer - plan for today.
+Thinking about functional footer - plan for tomorrow.
 Going through selectors tutorials and pseudo elements which is very helpful.

-Work on in the future.
-Responsiveness and Bootstrap.
+Work on in the future: Responsiveness and Bootstrap.

 Link to work: <a href="http://getbootstrap.com/getting-started/">Bootstrap for Noobs</a> and <a href="https://youtu.be/_ALeswWzpBo">Github for Noobs</a>